The Co-Production of Service: Modeling Services in Contact Centers Using Hawkes Processes: Motivation, Background, and Further Literature Review

-In this paper, we use data from a moderately asynchronous setting occurring in messaging contact center service sessions of a telecommunications company.
-In this data the service durations are on the order of minutes to hours; see Section \ref{sec:Data} for detailed summary statistics.
-It is important that we note that this long conversation duration need not mean that the agent is actively serving the customer for the full duration.
-Indeed, in analyzing data of messaging conversations we notice long periods of times in which the conversation is inactive or ``on pause."
-For example, Figure \ref{fig:SamplePath7} shows a sample path of seven conversations held by the same agent concurrently.
-One can clearly see that for some reason, the conversation with customer 1 (Cust 1) is inactive between 17:17 and 18:43.
-In general, we find in our data that, on average, 69\% of the conversation time is on pause.
-This inactivity means that neither of the parties writes anything for long stretches of the conversation.
+In this paper, we use data from a moderately asynchronous setting: message-based contact center service conversations of a telecommunications company.
+In this data, the service durations are on the order of minutes to hours; see Section \ref{sec:Data} for detailed summary statistics.
+It is important that we note that this long conversation duration need not mean that the agent is actively serving the customer the entire time.
+Indeed, in analyzing conversation data, we notice long periods of times in which the conversation is inactive or ``on pause."
+Figure \ref{fig:SamplePath7} shows sample paths of seven conversations held concurrently by one agent.
+One can clearly see that, for some reason, the conversation with Customer 1 is inactive between 17:17 and 18:43.
+This phenomenon is not isolated to this example: If we discretize all conversations in our data into 5 minute intervals, we find that 57.5\% of those intervals are inactive, meaning they contain no messages at all.